MikaHirano/merkle-tool/README.md

 - Verify whether a file or folder belongs to a given Merkle commitment
 - Do all hashing **locally in the browser**

-No servers.
-No uploads.
-No tracking.

 ## Why this exists

 When you want to prove that:
-- a file existed at a certain moment
+- a file belonged to a specific collection represented by a merkle-root hash (sha256) and/or (`merkle-tree.json`) file.
-- a file belonged to a specific collection
+- a merkle-root and/or (`merkle-tree.json`) file corresponds to a given data set.
-- two people have identical data without sharing it
+- two people have identical data sets without sharing them

-you need a **deterministic, reproducible commitment**.

 This tool creates Merkle roots using SHA-256 and allows independent verification anywhere, on any device.